MileHacker Logo

 Khuzestani Cuisine

-Khuzestani cuisine stands out within Iran, shaped by its nearness to the Persian Gulf and Mesopotamia.
+Khuzestani cuisine stands out within Iran, shaped by its proximity to the Persian Gulf and Mesopotamia.
 Its historical interactions with Arab, African, and Of indian origin cultures have also left their mark.
 You will discover a gastronomic tradition that celebrates its rich agricultural output and coastal resources.

 Ingredients & Flavors